Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Results

 To design an asymptotically stable bigrating, we employ inverse design based on previous optimization strategies~\cite{Jin:2020aa,Lin:2024aa}.
 The objective function is

 which is an average (denoted by angle brackets) over the Doppler-shifted wavelength range $[\lzero,\lmax]$, corresponding to the sail's acceleration from $v=0$ to $v=v_f$ ($\lmax\equiv\lzero/D(\vb{v}_f)$).
 The vector $\bm{\xi}$ contains all eigenvalues of the Jacobian.
-Minimizing the objective function corresponds to minimizing the real part of the eigenvalue with the largest real part, which favors all eigenvalues to have real parts with large, negative magnitude.
+Minimizing the objective function corresponds to minimizing the real part of the eigenvalue with the largest real part, which drives all eigenvalues to having negative real parts with large magnitude.
 We refer to the two eigenvalues containing the degenerate larger-magnitude negative real-part as the ``weak'' eigenvalues and the two eigenvalues with the degenerate smaller-magnitude negative real part as the ``dominant'' eigenvalues.
 The naming corresponds to the modes $e^{\xi_j t''}$ that are weak/dominant in magnitude after long times.

-We set nominal total sail mass $m$, laser output power $P_0$ and surface area $L'$ according to recent estimates~\cite{Lubin:2016aa} as $\SI{1}{\gram}$, $\SI{50}{\giga\watt}$ and $\SI{10}{\square\meter}$, respectively.
+We set nominal total sail mass $m$, laser output power $P_0$ and surface area $L'$ according to recent estimates~\cite{Lubin:2016aa} as $\SI{1}{\gram}$, $\SI{50}{\giga\watt}$ and $\SI{10}{\meter}$, respectively.
 We assume a Gaussian-beam width of $w = 2L'=\SI{20}{\metre}$, which is discussed in Appendix~\ref{app:Numerical optimisation}.
 We consider a diffraction grating with a unit cell comprised of two different dielectric resonators [Fig.~\ref{fig:structure}], inspired by previous designs~\cite{Ilic:2019aa}.
-The optimization procedure searches a parameter space consisting of, at most: the grating period ($\Lambda'$) and grating-layer thickness ($h'$); the resonator widths ($w_1'$, $w_2'$), refractive indices ($n_1'$, $n_2'$) and their central separation ($\Delta x'$); the substrate thickness ($h_\text{sub}'$) and refractive index ($n_\text{sub}'$).
+The optimization procedure searches a parameter space consisting of, at most: the grating period ($\Lambda'$) and grating-layer thickness ($h'$); the resonator widths ($w_1'$, $w_2'$), permittivities ($\epsilon_{1}'$, $\epsilon_{2}'$) and their central separation ($\Delta x'$); the substrate thickness ($h_\text{sub}'$) and permittivity ($\epsilon_\text{sub}'$).
 For further details on our optimization procedure, see Appendix~\ref{app:Numerical optimisation}.